datacenter/utils/README.md

 ## Installing

-After downloading, install using setuptools.
+After downloading, move it to your favor location before installing it.
+Then:

-    cd vmController
+    cd <path-to-vmController>
     sudo python install.py

 # Usage
-Once it is installed, try:
+To run the script, try:

     vmController <virtual-machine-ip-address> <user-in-the-virtual-machine> <password>

+Once you have started running the script, you can always use "tab" button to see what commands are available.

 # License